johsteffens/beth/README.md

 # About Beth

+*Beth* is a collection of foundation libraries covering basic objects, advanced numerical frameworks, a [meta-code framework](#plant) for high level software design and a [framework for machine learning](#badapt) (in development).
-*Beth* is a personal *"moonshot"* project.

-It brings high-level programming paradigms (such as OOP, Serialization, Dynamic Binding) into efficient C code.
-It also (in a way) reinvents polymorphism and reflection-aided generic programming.
+It is a personal *"moonshot"* project in which I'm trying to bring several high-level programming paradigms (such as OOP, Serialization, Dynamic Binding) together into efficient C code.
+Then using this framework to develop useful solutions in numerical computing, machine learning and other disciplines.

 Some objectives are...

+   * Re-inventing polymorphism and reflection-aided generic programming.
    * Bridging the gap between procedural and object oriented programming.
    * Reducing interdependencies and enhancing flexibility in maintaining and extending code.
    * Providing the framework for reflection-base generic software design.